NEUBIAS/training-resources/_modules/script_variables.md

    ### Fix it

    Try to run the code and fix the error(s).
-Modify the variable names to `camelCase` in a way that they their content is clear to the reader.
+Modify the variable names to `camelCase` in a way that their content/meaning is clear to the reader.

 exercises:
   - ["ImageJ Macro, difference of gaussians", "script_variables/exercises/script_variables_DoG_imagejmacro.md"]